 What really makes a transformation of your organization successful?
 Which elements should be in place?
-Which complicated framework for scaling agile should I choose?
+Which complicated framework for scaled agile should I choose?
 I tend to feel disappointed when trying to think of the number of organizations which actually succeeded in such a transformation.
-We, the Dutch, should be absolute rock stars when it comes to scaling agility given our rich nautical heritage.
+We, the Dutch, should be absolute rock stars when it comes to scaled agile given our rich nautical heritage.
 Let me explain.

 In the past couple of years I have heard the following statement a lot:” We want our organization to transform from a big oil tanker to a fleet of small sailing boats.”
 And yes, that would indeed be a nice metaphor when attempting to describe a typical large-scale introduction of Agility.
 These statements are always made by management teams.
 Let me be clear, there is nothing wrong with this statement, I like it actually quite a bit.
 But I could never think of a clear recipe for making it work.
 While contemplating about this my thoughts brought me back to one of the best summers of my life.
 And there might lie some insights.